TehhX/Learning-GLFW/README.md

 |           khrplatform.h
 |
 +---libs
-        glad.a
-        libglfw3.a
+        libglad.a
+        libglfw.a <if not using package manager>
+        libcglm.so
 ```

 ## Compiling Any Example With CMake
 Navigate to a subfolder e.g Shaders, run embed_glsl.c if there are any GLSL shader files (more info in [Shader Files](#shader-files)), build with cmake, and run.

 ## Compiling Any Example with CMake in VSCode Specifically
-Open VSCode in an example folder, NOT the root folder.
+Add ""cmake.sourceDirectory": "<sub-project>"" to ".vscode/settings.json" where subproject is the path to the sub-project you want to compile e.g "/home/<user>/Learning-GLFW/EmptyWindow".
 From there, so long as the CMakeTools extension is installed, use the build, debug and run buttons along the bottom toolbar to run the program.

 ## Shader files
-Files like *.vert, *.glsl etc. must be translated into header/source files for any given project which uses them.
+Files like *.vert, *.glsl etc. must be translated into header/source files for any given sub-project which uses them.
 Use Utilities/embed_glsl.c to translate them into their files.
 Compile and run the executable without any arguments for help.